paritytech/bench-bot/README.md

 documentation about its options.

 `run bootstrap` will take care of creating and installing everything from scratch.
-For it to fully work, you'll also need to set up [environment variables](#configuration) which optionally can be done through a `.env` file in the bot's directory.
+After install, you'll also need to set up [environment variables](#configuration) which optionally can be done through a `.env` file in the bot's installation path.

 ### Bot commands